 'Wishing Well' Music in Health Care, Brighton

-The report also introduces different areas of appropriate research; such as 'Developmental Relationships' and 'Affective Neuroscience';
+The report, which can be downloaded here, also introduces different areas of appropriate research such as 'Developmental Relationships'

-enabling Wishing Well to frame their outcomes through the lens of well-established psychological theories and frameworks.
+and 'Affective Neuroscience', enabling Wishing Well to frame their outcomes through the lens of well-established psychological

 'Mind the Music’ with Community Music, London

 'Mind the Music’ is a 3 year programme, ran by Community Music in London, targeting young people in the Tower Hamlets area who are experiencing a range of wellbeing issues; from low level anxiety to those requiring Children and Mental Health Service (CAMHS) residential care.

 We're helping to both evaluate the programme and develop assessment tools to enable Community Music to evaluate their work independently.
 We've helped to articulate the theories and clarify the definitions and deeper meanings associated with project's objectives;